-Smart Machines –research group focusing the future smart technologies of the mechanical engineering.
-Our main research areas were of a land- and sea vehicles and future manufacturing technologies.
-We work in co-operation with other research groups and companies, therefore we can offer a wide excellence in the mechanical engineering area.
+The Smart Machines research group focuses on the future smart technologies of mechanical engineering.
+Our main research areas concentrate on a land and sea vehicles and future manufacturing technologies.
+We work in co-operation with other research groups and companies, offering a wide excellence in the mechanical engineering area.

 We can meet your needs with some student projects or thesis.
-On the other hand, our staff excellence is available even for national or EU –level research programs.
+Our staff is also available for national or international research programs.

 These long-term research projects investigate methods that enable internal combustion engines to meet ever-tightening global emission standards while improving the energy efficiency of engines.